whiskey-neat/mortgage-manager/README.md

 #### Content:

-- :construction: Workable application demonstrating all requirements
+- ✔ Workable application demonstrating all requirements
-- 🔳 A brief explanation of the program code at the **end** of the video
+- ✔ A brief explanation of the program code at the **end** of the video
-- 🔳 Explain the source code that is causing errors and interupting the flow of the demonstration
+- ✔ Explain the source code that is causing errors and interupting the flow of the demonstration

 See the [open issues](https://github.com/whiskey-neat/mortgage-manager/issues) for a full list of proposed features (and known issues).